USEPA/WNTR/documentation/controls.rst

 EPANET uses "controls" and "rules" to define conditions [Ross00]_.
 A control is a single action (i.e., closing/opening a link or changing the setting) based on a single condition (i.e., time based or tank level based).
 A rule is more complex; rules take an IF-THEN-ELSE form and can have multiple conditions and multiple actions in each of the logical blocks.
-WNTR supports EPANET's rules and controls when generating a water network model from an INP file and simulating hydraulics using either the EpanetSimulator or the WNTRSimulator.
+WNTR supports EPANET's rules and controls when generating a water network model from an EPANET INP file and simulating hydraulics using either the EpanetSimulator or the WNTRSimulator.
 WNTR includes additional options to define controls that can be used by the WNTRSimulator.

 The basic steps to define a control for a water network model are: